 4. To register more users, repeat steps 2 and 3.

-To give your users passwords or to name groups of users, continue with the next two sections.
-If you want to start sharing folders or disks with your users immediately, go to "Selecting a User or Group to Share a Folder or Disk" in this chapter.
+To assign passwords or to name groups of users, continue with the next two sections.
+If you want to start sharing immediately, go to "Selecting a User or Group to Share a Folder or Disk" later in this chapter.